Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

 # Create Custom Chatbot Avatar WordPress Plugin

 This project provides a web application that allows Christine's clients to generate a customized WordPress AI chatbot avatar plugin for their websites.
 Each client can personalize the chatbot plugin by inputting their own **Knowledge Base**, **Predefined Questions**, **Avatar Selection**, and **Language Preference**.
-The web application then generates a `chatbot.php` file tailored to the client's needs, which can be deployed directly into their WordPress site.
+The web application then generates a `chatbot.zip` file tailored to the client's needs, which can be deployed directly into their WordPress site.

 ## Features